awesomemotive/easy-digital-downloads/readme.txt

 * BitPay
 * Coinbase

 > What can I say?
 Stripe is my go-to payment processor and without this add-on I don't know what I would do.
 Connect EDD to your Stripe account in seconds and you're done!
-Having a simple toggle in to test mode is also a valuable development tool.
+Having a simple test mode toggle is also a valuable development tool.
 This is another one of my go-to EDD extensions.
 > Matt Whiteley - Whiteley Designs

 See our [payment gateways category](https://easydigitaldownloads.com/downloads/category/gateways/?utm_source=extensions&utm_medium=description_tab&utm_content=gateways&utm_campaign=readme) in the extensions catalogue for a complete list of supported merchant processors.
 There are also a large number of additional payment gateways developed and supported by [3rd party developers](https://easydigitaldownloads.com/3rd-party-extensions/#gateways).